AVPlayer

 1- Import the QUANTEEC plugin:

-import QuanteecPlugin
+import QuanteecCore

 2- Create a QuanteecPlugin plugin configuration (QuanteecConfig).
 The constructor of the QuanteecPlugin required the quanteecKey as a parameter:

-quanteecConfig.videoID = "<your-custom-videoID>"
+QuanteecConfig.shared.videoID = "<your-custom-videoID>"

 To create a new QUANTEEC configuration and/or retrieve your default QUANTEEC key, you must first go to the Config page of your panel.